ChipmunkForLove/ChipmunkForLove.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

+Hi, my name is Yoonyoung Kweon.
 I'm a software engineer at [LINE](https://linecorp.com/en/business/service/).
+I work on developing blockchain-related web services, usually with React.
+Recently, I've been getting into HCI and AI, so I'm taking my time learning and understanding these fields.

 Prior to LINE engineer, I received B.A in Aesthetics and B.A in Information Science from [Seoul National University](https://en.snu.ac.kr/index.html).
-On weekdays, I work on developing blockchain-related services, and on weekends, I go surfing.
-Recently, I've been getting into HCI and AI, so I'm taking my time learning and understanding these fields.